christophknabe/spring-ddd-bank/README.md

 ## Usage

-If the correct JDK and Maven versions are installed you can simply use `mvn clean package`
+If the correct JDK and Maven versions are installed you can simply use `mvn clean package site`
-This will fetch all necessary libraries, compile the project, collect the exception message texts, execute the test suite, and package all into an executable .jar file.
+This will fetch all necessary libraries, compile the project, collect the exception message texts, execute the test suite, package all into an executable .jar file, and generate the reports and project site.
+The most interesting report is about Code Coverage.

 If you experience problems due to versioning of JDK and Maven, see the chapter about it in document [Maven and IDE Integration](src/doc/Maven-IDE-Integration.md).